rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 ### `cd`

-"cd" stands for change directory.
+The `cd` command stands for change directory.
 You will start these labs by changing to other directories on the file system.

 #### To Use `cd`

 1. Log in to the computer as root

 2. Change from your current directory to the /etc directory.

     ```
     [root@localhost root]# cd /etc
     ```

 3. Note that your prompt has changed from “[root@localhost root]# ” to : “[root@localhost etc]# “

 4. Change to the `/usr/local/` directory